SyncfusionExamples/how-to-right-justify-a-table-group-and-caption-summary-column-in-winforms-datagrid/README.md

 #### Note:

-GroupSummaryRowStyle and CaptionSummaryRowStyle horizontal alignment are customized like the horizontal alignment customization of TableSummaryRowStyle
+GroupSummaryRowStyle and CaptionSummaryRowStyle horizontal alignment are customized like the horizontal alignment customization of TableSummaryRowStyle.

 The following screenshot shows the right justify of Table, Group and Caption summary column in DataGrid.